fintanchen/utility-tools/README.md

 Some utility tools

 ## There are some utility tools...
-> - zsh completion for pandoc
+- zsh completion for pandoc
+> pandoc
-> - zsh completion for sqlmap
+> sqlmap
 > - a script of upgrade all cask package for homebrew

 ### more tools are adding...